irek02/tech-lead-notes/README.md

 * Both goal-oriented and people-oriented.
 * Keeping an eye on each developer and what's coming up in the team.
 * Mentor, better communicate ideas, make the most of each developer
+* Do not enforce idead but steer in the right direction loosely.
+* Choose the task that will unblock others rather than the task that you want to work on.
+* Look out for code smells, anti-patterns, maintainability issues and let the team take ownership in resolving them.

 Delegation / Less coding